 - Reporting fraudulent or corrupt actions to management or authorities

 - Cooperating in an investigation of the employer’s illegal activities

 - Voicing objections or refusing to participate in the unlawful activity

-Retaliation may come in the form of firing, suspension, demotion, transfer or other adverse employment action.
+Workplace retaliation may come in the form of firing, suspension, demotion, transfer or other adverse employment action.
 Many times the reprisal is more subtle, such as reassignment, poor performance reviews or harassment constituting a hostile work environment.

 Have You Suffered Backlash As A Whistleblower?